Hearing loss in the developing world

 - 90% children with disabilities in developing countries do not go to school, This means that as adults children with hearing loss are less likely to get jobs.
 [UNESCO]

-- Ailments like glue ear and ear infections could be cured with a simple prescription of antibiotics but for people living in developing countries who cannot afford this medication, they can cause deafness.
+- Ailments like glue ear and ear infections could be cured with a simple prescription of antibiotics but for people living in developing countries who cannot afford this medication, they could cause hearing loss.

 - In most developing countries there is a severe lack of hearing care education, training and resources.
 In the UK, high-quality hearing care is free and people can get expert help very quickly, but for people living in the world’s poorest communities, it’s a very different story.

 - There is only one Zambian Audiologist in Zambia covering a population of approximately 14 million people.
-There are no Malawian Audiologists in Malawi, Sierra Leone Audiologists in Sierra Leone or Gambian Audiologists in Gambia.
+There were no Malawian Audiologists in Malawi until Sound Seekers sponsored the training of the first two Malawian Audiologists in 2016.
+There are still no Sierra Leone or Gambian Audiologists.

-- One quarter of cases of hearing impairment begin during childhood.
+- One quarter of cases of hearing loss begin during childhood.
 [WHO]

 - Current production of hearing aids meets less than 10% of global need.
 [WHO]